GadgetAngel/Voron2.4_My_Build_Log/README.md

  So for **my bipolar-series motors** I want to khow many Watts of power is 4 Amps at 48 VDC?

- Answer: Watts = Volts * Amps So, 48VDC * 4 Amp = 192 Watts or 200 Watts PSU (if the PSU supplies the full power without an aluminum plate for heat dissipation [PSU's Derating Curve]).
+ Answer: Watts = Volts * Amps

+ So, 48VDC * 4 Amp = 192 Watts or 200 Watts PSU (if the PSU supplies the full power without an aluminum plate for heat dissipation [PSU's Derating Curve]).

-Power my Voron 2.4 48VDC 250 mm Build (running all HT motors from LDO at 48VDC) with the following:
+Options for powering my Voron 2.4 printer at 48 VDC, and 24 VDC (running all HT motors from LDO at 48VDC) with the following:

-See Spec Data sheet : https://www.meanwellusa.com/upload/pdf/UHP-200(R)/UHP-200-spec.pdf
+See UHP-200 Spec Data sheet : https://www.meanwellusa.com/upload/pdf/UHP-200(R)/UHP-200-spec.pdf

+See UHP-350 Spec Data sheet : https://www.meanwellusa.com/productPdf.aspx?i=830

+See UHP-500 Spec Data sheet : https://www.meanwell.com/productPdf.aspx?i=832

 1. 48V PSU UHP-200-48 (AC to DC PSU)[(4.2A*0.8)= 3.36 Amps; I need 4 Amps! [without an aluminum plate, so 80%]] : https://www.digikey.com/en/products/detail/mean-well-usa-inc/UHP-200-48/7707242